Stedi-Demos/bootstrap-archived/README.md

 ### Inbound EDI workflow

 1. The edi-inbound function listens to Stedi Core `transaction.processed` events, which contains the found partnership, document direction, location of the translated document, and document transaction set ID for a single EDI transaction set.
-1. The function reads the translated Guide JSON data data from the Core output bucket.
+1. The function reads the translated Guide JSON data from the Core output bucket.
 1. The function looks up configured destinations for the specific Partnership and transaction set ID.

    1. Destinations are configured in [Stedi Stash](https://www.stedi.com/products/stash).
 See [Destinations](#destinations) below.

 1. The translated Guide JSON is sent to each destination.
-   1. If a destination has a [Stedi Mapping](https://www.stedi.com/products/mappings) configured, the Guide JSON will apply the mapping transformation before sending to the destination.
+   1. If a destination has a [Stedi Mapping](https://www.stedi.com/products/mappings) configured, the edi-inbound function will apply the mapping transformation to the Guide JSON before sending to the destination.
 1. Any failures in the process (such as invalid mappings or missing guides) are sent to [Execution Error Destinations](#execution-error-destinations).
 1. Function execution failures are retried 2 more times.
 This can result in destinations receiving multiple messages and will need to handle at-least-once message delivery.
 Use payload control numbers and message timestamps for deduplication.

 ### Outbound EDI workflow

 1. A payload and metadata object is sent to the edi-outbound function.
+   1. The payload must match the shape of the Guide's JSON Schema for writing EDI.
+Or, if a mappingId is specified, then the payload is the input for a mapping which will output valid Guide JSON data.
-1. The metadata is used is used to lookup configuration values to construct an EDI envelope.
+1. The metadata is used is used to lookup configuration values to construct an EDI envelope. `partnershipId` is the only required field.
 1. The payload is optionally transformed by a [Stedi Mapping](https://www.stedi.com/products/mappings) to create a Guide JSON data structure before transforming to EDI.
 1. [Stedi EDI Translate](https://www.stedi.com/products/edi-translate) transforms the Guide JSON payload into an edi file.
 1. The function looks up configured destinations for the specific Partnership and transaction set ID.

    1. Destinations are configured in [Stedi Stash](https://www.stedi.com/products/stash).
-See [Destinations](#destination) below.
+See [Destinations](#destinations) below.

 1. Any failures in the process are sent to [Execution Error Destinations](#execution-error-destinations).
 1. Function execution failures are retried 2 more times.
 This can result in destinations receiving multiple messages and will need to handle at-least-once message delivery.
 Use payload control numbers and message timestamps for deduplication.